ulrikpedersen/automatic-carnival/doc/faq.rst

 Bug reports are very valuable for the community.

-Please open a new issue on the GitLat issues_ page.
+Please open a new issue on the GitLab issues_ page.

 **How can I contribute to PyTango and the documentation?**